What Is Adaptive Learning Technology in Online Education?

 Myth: Adaptive Learning Replaces Teachers

-Research consistently shows that adaptive learning works best when paired with effective human instruction rather than used as a standalone solution.
-The technology handles routine personalization at scale, freeing teachers to provide the high-touch support that only humans can deliver.
+Research on educational technology implementation consistently shows that adaptive learning works best when paired with effective human instruction rather than used as a standalone solution.
+The technology handles routine personalization at scale, freeing teachers to provide high-touch support that only humans can deliver.

 Myth: Adaptive Learning Is Only for Struggling Students